 Ready to learn more about meditation?
 Below are some of my favorite books on mindfulness and meditation.
 Here is a recent podcast episode from Oprah’s SuperSoul Conversations with Eckhart Tolle titled “How to Find a New Spiritual Awakening During the Pandemic.”
 Check out the Youtube video from author Thomas Hubl discussing how to stay open, vulnerable, and connected during this pandemic.
 Finally, Dharma Seed provides free recorded talks by meditation teachers.

 You may have already established a new routine since the pandemic began and the stay-at-home orders were put in place.
 As the nation is starting to reopen, you may be adjusting yet again to a new routine that is based on your profession, family context, financial reality, geographic location, health conditions, and many other factors.
 As the pandemic continues around the globe, there may be new developments that could disrupt and change your routine quickly.
 As you are adjusting again and again to the changes, I encourage you to identify the things that are most important to you.
 What are the values and aspects in your life that you do not want to compromise even during times of uncertainty?
 To spend quality time with your loved ones?
 To get out into nature?
 To have some down time to yourself everyday to recharge?
 To contribute meaningfully to your neighbors and community?
 I encourage you to identify the one thing that is the most important to you each day and shape your day around that.

 Online Counseling During COVID-19

 Are you struggling with increased anxiety and stress due to COVID-19?
 Are you looking for extra support during this difficult time?
 We are a group of exceptional licensed therapists providing online therapy.
 We love to help individuals and couples in the Seattle area with a wide range of mental health concerns.
-You can schedule a free 15-minute phone consultation or contact us for more information.
+You can schedule a free 15-minute phone consultation to begin therapy with one of our wonderful counselors.